Explore Social Justice Issues in The Classroom

 What are social justice issues, and why are they of paramount importance to fostering a just society today?
 Applying a social justice lens to current events, organizations and societies helps reframe issues generally viewed as individual in origin to include broader social, political, economic, and cultural understandings.
 Help students learn about social justice, and the critical topics it encompasses, like gun violence prevention, climate change and anti-racism.

-These prek-12 social justice resources address topics like activism, the power of protest, helping students express their feelings, building an environment of respect and an overall sense of teaching tolerance.
+These prek-12 social justice lesson plans and resources address topics like activism, the power of protest, helping students express their feelings, building an environment of respect and an overall sense of teaching tolerance.
 Discover and share lessons concerning social justice issues such as:

 - Enough!
 20 Protesters Who Changed America